Why We Love Figs for Enduro Bites

 The fig is a symbol of luxury, divinity and fertility, and is one of the earliest foods cultivated by humans.
 Mildly sweet with a unique texture, some fossil records show them appearing in our diets at about 9400-9200 B.C., which means we’ve been eating figs for longer than we’ve been eating wheat, barley and legumes!

-You may have noticed this ancient fruit popping up in recent sports nutrition, and it’s no accident that we use them for the base of Enduro Bites; figs offer some significant and healthy advantages when it comes to eating on the go.
+You may have noticed this ancient fruit in Enduro Bites.
+It’s no accident that we use figs as they offer significant and healthy advantages when it comes to eating on the go.

 1. The perfect sugar/fiber balance

 Figs are naturally sweet with a moderate Glycemic Index of 61, which means they’ll give you plenty of fuel for any adventure.
-The advantage of using a fig base (rather than refined sugar and/or rice crisps) is that they also soluble fiber, which gives you you steady, consistent energy by regulating digestion.
-Note: This is not to be confused with insoluble fiber, which can cause GI distress!
+The advantage of using a fig base (rather than refined sugar and/or rice crisps) is that they also have soluble fiber, which gives you you steady, consistent energy by regulating digestion.
+Note: This is not to be confused with insoluble fiber, which can cause GI distress during exercise!

 Figs are a true superfood, containing antioxidants, vitamins and minerals like Potassium and Magnesium, which help prevent cramps and optimize hydration.
 Potassium also helps balance out sodium concentration in your blood to lower blood pressure.